 - Occupational Therapy (OT) Program

 - Periodontics Program

 - Prosthodontics Program

-UNC is a Member of National Collegiate Athletic Association (NCAA), with many of the sports being in the NCAA Division I-A classification.
+University of North Carolina at Chapel Hill is a Member of National Collegiate Athletic Association (NCAA), with many of the sports being in the NCAA Division I-FBS classification.
 The most popular sports played are listed below:

 - Baseball (Atlantic Coast Conference)

 The program list below is organized by areas of study.
 The programs that have a link will direct you to the program's profile page where you can learn more about education requirements and career pathways.